irlnathan/hackeconomics.github.io/_posts/2016-8-25-What-is-US-total-credit-instruments-[TCMDO]?.md

 + FL513169333.Q	Property-casualty insurance companies; FHLB advances; liability
 ```

-Each of these series is made up of other series which you can peruse at your leisure.
+Each of these series is made up of other series which you can peruse at your leisure [here](https://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL894104005&t=).